diskerror/MSync/README.md

-# NOT WORKING YET

-The help screen serves as the outline of things to come.

 # MSync

-This has the basic features and adds a manifest file, thus “msync”.
+MSync performs the same as simple usage of `rsync` but adds a manifest file.
 It aids in synchronizing two active directories, one of them being remote.
+It compares the status of the remote and local directories against status information from the last directory syncronization.

+## This code project is still in alpha testing.

-Help:
+### Help:
 ```
 ./msync -H
 ```

-## help_screen.txt

-Read the file “help_screen.txt” for what’s planned.
+or read the file “help_screen.txt” for what’s planned.